Coca-Cola Europacific Partners Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest announcement is out from Coca-Cola Europacific Partners ( (CCEP) ).

-Coca-Cola Europacific Partners announced the repurchase of 72,112 ordinary shares from US trading venues as part of its ongoing share buyback program, which aims to repurchase up to EUR 1 billion of shares.
-This move is part of the company’s strategy to enhance shareholder value and optimize its capital structure, reflecting its strong financial position and commitment to returning capital to shareholders.
+Coca-Cola Europacific Partners announced the repurchase of 70,994 ordinary shares on US trading venues as part of its share buyback program, which aims to repurchase up to EUR 1 billion of shares.
+This move is part of the company’s strategy to enhance shareholder value and demonstrates its financial strength and commitment to returning capital to shareholders.

 More about Coca-Cola Europacific Partners

-Coca-Cola Europacific Partners is a leading consumer goods company, known for producing, distributing, and selling popular beverage brands.
+Coca-Cola Europacific Partners is a leading consumer goods company that manufactures, distributes, and sells popular beverage brands.
 The company serves nearly 600 million consumers and supports over 4 million customers across 31 countries, leveraging its multinational scale and local expertise.
-It is listed on several major stock exchanges, including Euronext Amsterdam, NASDAQ, the London Stock Exchange, and the Spanish Stock Exchanges.
+It is listed on multiple stock exchanges, including Euronext Amsterdam, NASDAQ, London Stock Exchange, and the Spanish Stock Exchanges, under the symbol CCEP.